alvaro-j/portifolio-2021/README.md

 ### What I learned📝

 - Use an arrow function.
-In this case a wanted to add the class "active" to the element with "nav" id.
+In this case i wanted to add the class "active" to the element with "nav" id.
 ```js
 let toggleMenu = () => {
   const nav = document.getElementById("nav");